 Use this list of automation tools as a starting point and expand based on your needs:

-- Mailigen.
-A full email automation suite you can integrate with your eCommerce and other systems, A/B test your emails and more
+Campaigns by Pipedrive.
+A full email automation suite you can integrate with your eCommerce and other systems, A/B test your emails and more.

 Each territory-specific sales team has its own advantage: they’re exposed to a unique context in the city, region or country they’re covering.

-It means they might get a specific insight before sales teams from other territories do.
-If you foster collaboration between your sales territories, you can increase their chance for a head start based on what another territory learned.
+This means they might get a specific insight before sales teams from other territories do.
+If you foster sales territory alignment, you can increase their chance for a head start based on what another territory learned.

 Here are some examples of useful insights and learnings: